petros-d/docs/cloud/configure-deployment.md

 While the **Worker Resources** setting affects the amount of computing power allocated to each worker, the number of workers running on your Deployment is based solely on the number of tasks in a queued or running state.

 The maximum number of tasks that a worker can execute at once is 16.
-If there are more than 16 tasks queued or running at once, then a new worker is spun up to begin executing additional tasks.
+If there are more than 16 tasks queued or running at once, then a new worker is spun up to execute the additional tasks.
 In general, the number of workers running for a Deployment at any given time can be calculated with the following expression:

 `[Number of Workers]= ([Queued tasks]+[Running tasks])/16`
 :::